firemodels/bot/Bundlebot/README.md

 The manuals are built using the firebot account.

    1. Type: `sudo su - firebot` on the computer that runs firebot (spark at Nist) to switch to the firebot user account.
-   2. cd to `FireModels_bundle/bot/Scripts` and update the `bot` repo by typing `./update_repos.m` ( to ensure that the scripts use the correct `config.sh` script.)
+   2. cd to `FireModels_bundle/bot/Bundlebot/release`
+   3. Update the bot repo to ensure that the build manuals scripts use the correct `config.sh` script.
-   3. Build FDS manuals.
-Type: `./BUILD_fds_manuals.sh &` .
-After this step completes (about 4 hours) continue to the next step
+   4. To build the FDS manuals, type: `./BUILD_fds_manuals.sh -o owner -m email@address` .
+After this step completes, about 4 hours, continue to the next step
-   4. Build Smokeview manuals.
-Type: `nohup ./BUILD_smv_manuals.sh &` .
-After this step completes (about 30 minutes) start building the bundles.
+   5. To build Smokeview manuals, type: `./BUILD_smv_manuals.sh -o owner -m email@address` .
+After this step completes, about 20 minutes, start building the bundles.

+Note `owner` in `-o owner` is the github owner where the manuals will be placed (-o gforney for now) and `m email@address` is the email address where results will be sent.

 ### Build Bundles